 - Reduce rework and shorten cycles by running manufacturing DRC in-design, while designing

-- Wide range of spacing and copper area requirement rules to ensure manufacturability, independent of electrical requirements
+- Wide range of spacing and copper area requirement rules to ensure manufacturability, fabrication, and assembly, independent of electrical requirements

 - Easy to configure, apply contextually, and reuse manufacturing rules

 What wouldn’t you do for manufacturability?
 Your entire design team drops everything they’re doing to go back and make changes to a design you thought was already done.
 You put all your future projects in jeopardy to save a past project.
 Because if you don't, there may not be any future projects.
 This nightmare scenario is all too familiar even though we know this isn’t sustainable.
 We need to find those errors earlier.

 Cadence® Allegro® PCB DesignTrue DFM Technology lets you actually design for manufacturability—not redesign for manufacturability, not make frequent changes for manufacturability—and accelerate new product introduction.
 Define your manufacturer’s rules before you start, and apply them in real time as you design.
 That way, when you’re finished with the design, you’re already all ready for first-pass DFM signoff.

 The best time to run design for manufacturing (DFM) checks?
 The past.
 The second best?
 Now.
 In-design DesignTrue DFM checks in the Allegro PCB Editor are always running as you design.
 You'll have already run all your design rule checks before you go to final signoff.
 When you do, signoff is smoother with less to fix, and less stressful when your release schedule is unharmed.
 All while keeping manufacturability above all else.

 Broad Set of Rules for All Manufacturability Constraints